Jeffrey Skidmore conductor

 £5 – under 18s and students in full-time education (why not get the Student Pulse Birmingham app and earn rewards too)

 Tickets are on general sale from 5 June, when you can book online via the link above, or call the THSH box office on 0121 780 3333.
+Ex Cathedra is a resident ensemble at Town Hall & Symphony Hall.

 Priority booking is available to our Host of Angels, with thanks for their generous support: